Halid Muslimović

-Halid Muslimović (born 21 January 1961 in Prijedor) is a Bosnian singer.
+Halid Muslimović (born 21 January 1961) is a Bosnian singer.
 He is considered to be one of the best-known and best-selling folk singers in the former Yugoslavia.
 He is also considered to be among the progenitors of turbo folk genre.
 His 1985 album, Putuj, putuj, srećo moja was sold in over 800 000 units and was, at the time, the third best-selling album ever in former Yugoslavia.

 He is married to Adelisa.
 The couple has two children, son Enis (b.
 1991) and daughter Lejla (b.
 1995).
 Footballer Kenan Muslimović is his nephew.